Borchert Field: Milwaukee Brewers (Western League)

 Borchert Field's first baseball tenant was the Milwaukee Brewers, a minor league baseball team in the Western League, who played there from 1886 to 1892.

 Milwaukee Creams

 The Milwaukee Creams, a minor league baseball team that existed in various forms from 1889 to 1913 played at Borchert Field and Lloyd Street Grounds.
 The Creams played at Borchert for two seasons in 1889 and 1913, and two seasons at Lloyd Street (1902 and 1903).

 Milwaukee Brewers (American Association)

 An independent minor league named the American Association formed in 1902, including a new Milwaukee Brewers club.
-Meanwhile, another new minor league club, the Creams, began play in a new version of the Western League.
-The Creams retained the lease on the Lloyd Street property, so the Brewers re-opened their 1887–1894 ballpark, initially calling it Brewer Field, although the name Athletic Park endured until around 1920.
-Otto Borchert, son of Milwaukee brewing pioneer Frederick Borchert, purchased the field in 1920.
-The park thereafter became known as Borchert Field.
-Its original seating capacity was 4,800 (Pajot; 2009), but was later expanded to 10,000.

-The ballfield was also sublet to the Milwaukee Brewers club of the major league American Association for the latter part of the 1891 season, replacing the disbanded Cincinnati Kelly's Killers.
-After the major league American Association merged into the National League in 1892, the Milwaukee franchise was discontinued.

-Because Milwaukee was too small to support two ballclubs, the Western League entry folded after 1903.
-The AA Brewers played for 51 seasons before being displaced by the major league Milwaukee Braves.
+The Brewers played for 51 seasons before being displaced by the major league Milwaukee Braves.
+The final game at the ballpark came on September 21, 1952, a Brewers loss to the Kansas City Blues in the American Association playoffs.

 Milwaukee Bears

 Borchert Field was also home to the Milwaukee Bears of the Negro National League in 1923.
 After a 12–41 record in league play during its inaugural season, the team disbanded.
 Although based out of Borchert, they ended up playing only nine games there, with most of their games being on the road.
 Borchert hosted Games 3 and 4 of the 1937 Negro American League Championship Series, which matched the Kansas City Monarchs against the Chicago American Giants (the Monarchs won both games and the Series).